HBAR entropy of Infalling Atoms into a GUP-corrected Schwarzschild Black Hole and equivalence principle: GUP-Corrected HBAR Entropy

-To clarify, prior to an atom crossing the event horizon and increasing the black hole's mass, a freely falling atom emits radiation.
+Prior to crossing the event horizon, where it contributes to the black hole's mass increase, the freely falling atom emits radiation.
 Relating mass loss to horizon area change, $\dot{A}_p=32\pi M\dot{M}$.
 We rewrite this entropy rate as a total derivative in terms of the horizon area, obtaining the generalized entropy law:

+Eq. \eqref{eq:HBAR-entropy-GUP} contains explicitly the standard Bekenstein-Hawking entropy ($S_{\mathrm{BH}}=k_B A_p / 4$), with corrections characteristic of GUP effects that are consistent with quantum gravity predictions \cite{Kaul:2000kf,Medved:2004yu,Gour:2003jj,Chatterjee:2003uv}, arising from the GUP-modified horizon area; higher-order logs may appear beyond linear \( \beta \), but are absent here due to our perturbative expansion.

+To quantify the GUP influence, we compare it with the uncorrected case (\( \beta = 0 \)).
+We see that the excitation probability is reduced to,